Everest by the Numbers: 2025 Edition

 Everest – An Insatiable Allure

 Even with significant price increases, Everest still draws a crowd each year.
 Over the past ten years, companies with Western guides on the Nepal side have increased their average prices from $64,000 to $71,500 today, while Nepali guides have gone from $35,000 to $45,000 but are often heavily discounted by up to 25%.
-On the Tibet side, prices have exploded from $32,750 to $75,000, mostly driven by Western teams marketing “rapid/flash/speed” programs that require more support than the traditional schedule.
+On the Tibet side, prices have exploded from $32,750 to $75,000, driven mainly by Western teams marketing “rapid/flash/speed” programs that require more support than the traditional schedule.

 Everest from Pumori